hellodeborahuk/nuxt-yoga-strapi/README.md

 ## About the project

 I've recreated my yoga website that I had previously created in WordPress and Next.js.
 I wanted a project that would allow me to learn Vue/Nuxt and Strapi.
+This gets data from Strapi but also posts to it with blog comments (see gif below).

 ## Technologies used